roura356a/csk/intl.en-US/Best Practices/Network/Use AES to manage Ingresses.md

 # Use AES to manage Ingresses

 Ambassador Edge Stack \(AES\) is built on Envoy Proxy.
 It can function as a high-performance API gateway and Ingress controller for Kubernetes clusters.
-AES functions as a control plane that translates Kubernetes custom resources to Envoy configurations for Envoy to handle requests.
+AES functions as a control plane that translates Kubernetes custom resources into Envoy configurations for Envoy to handle requests.
 AES is integrated with rate limiting, request identification, load balancing, and observability.
 This topic describes how to use AES to manage Ingresses.

 -   [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
 -   [Install and set up kubectl](https://kubernetes.io/docs/tasks/kubectl/install/?spm=a2c4g.11186623.2.11.1c924c9f2tNE6y).

-## Deploy AES in ACK clusters
+## Deploy AES in your Kubernetes cluster

-By default, AES is not deployed in clusters of Alibaba Cloud Container Service for Kubernetes \(ACK\).
-You need to manually deploy AES in ACK clusters.
-The following example describes how to deploy AES in an ACK clusters by using a YAML file.
-For more information about how to deploy AES in other ways, see [AES official documentation](https://www.getambassador.io/).
+By default, Container Service for Kubernetes does not deploy AES in Kubernetes clusters.
+You must manually deploy AES in Kubernetes clusters.
+The following example shows how to deploy AES in a Kubernetes clusters by using a YAML file.
+For more information about deployment methods, see the [AES documents](https://www.getambassador.io/).

-1. Run the following commands to deploy AES in an ACK cluster:
+1. Run the following commands to deploy AES in a Kubernetes cluster:

     ```
     kubectl apply -f https://www.getambassador.io/yaml/aes-crds.yaml && \